-Posted April 15, 2016 in Facelift
+Posted May 25, 2021 in Facelift

+Yet, your face and neck do not always have to reflect the age you are.
 If you want to turn the clock back to look like a younger version of yourself, a facelift could be the answer.
 Face lifting enhances and rejuvenates your appearance by removing excess skin, correcting wrinkles, and tightening the deep facial tissues.

 The SMAS Facelift Technique

 SMAS is short for superficial musculo-aponeurotic system, which is the thin sheet of muscle and connective tissue deep in the subcutaneous fat in the mid and lower face.

 The SMAS facelift technique targets both sagging skin and the underlying muscular-aponeurotic structures of the face.
 For this technique, Dr. Boyd makes incisions in the hairline that extend discretely down in front of and around the ears.